EthanTuning/Magpie-CMS-API/README.md

-# Magpie-PHP
+# Magpie CMS API

-This is a PHP fork of the Magpie CMS.
+This is a PHP version of the Magpie CMS.

 The folders are: